Relative calibration of the LIGO and Virgo detectors using astrophysical events from their third observing run: Simulations

 In figure \ref{fig:loglikeli1_MC15} we show an example of a typical log-likelihood $\ln(\mathcal{L}_1)$ for one of the simulations.
 In this specific case, the relative calibration factors are estimated to $C_{\mathrm{HL}} = 0.995 \pm 0.035$ and $C_{\mathrm{VL}} =~0.928^{+0.120}_{-0.108}$, with the $1\sigma$ uncertainty on the relative calibration factors computed from the profile log-likelihoods as $\ln(\mathcal{L}_1)_{\mathrm{max}}-0.5$ \cite{LikelihoodUncertainty:2018}.

 Repeating the MLE for the $60$ simulations, we show on figure \ref{fig:distrib_calfactors_nobias} the histograms of the relative calibration factors $C_{\mathrm{HL}}$ and $C_{\mathrm{VL}}$ corresponding to the maximum likelihood values computed for the $60$ scenarios.
-The mean relative calibration factors found are $C_{\mathrm{HL}} = 0.996 \pm 0.005$ and $C_{\mathrm{VL}} =~0.993 \pm 0.017$ where the quoted uncertainties assume 60 independent draws.
+The mean relative calibration factors found are $\langle C_{\mathrm{HL}} \rangle = 0.996 \pm 0.005$ and $\langle C_{\mathrm{VL}} \rangle =~0.993 \pm 0.017$ where the quoted uncertainties assume 60 independent draws.
 The relative calibration factors are thus compatible with the injected value of $1$.
 The standard deviation of the distributions are also comparable to the $1\sigma$ uncertainties estimated for one simulation.
 Moreover, we performed a Gaussian fit of these histograms to compare them to normal distributions.

-To show that the results are consistent on a more general case, we also performed a similar analysis on the same set of simulations but with relative calibration factors set to $C_{\mathrm{HL}}=1.04$ and $C_{\mathrm{VL}}=0.95$.
+To show that the results are consistent on a more general case, we also performed a similar analysis on the same set of simulated events but with relative calibration factors set to $C_{\mathrm{HL}}=1.04$ and $C_{\mathrm{VL}}=0.95$ applied to their recovered SNR ratio.
 In figure \ref{fig:distrib_calfactors_bias} we show similar distributions as in figure~\ref{fig:distrib_calfactors_nobias}.
-This time, the relative calibration factors found are $C_{\mathrm{HL}} = 1.036 \pm 0.005$ and $C_{\mathrm{VL}} = 0.945 \pm 0.017$.
+This time, the mean relative calibration factors found are $\langle C_{\mathrm{HL}} \rangle = 1.036 \pm 0.005$ and $\langle C_{\mathrm{VL}} \rangle = 0.945 \pm 0.017$.
 These results are also compatible with the injected values of calibration factors, which confirms the validity of the method.